 Are you working on anything else?

-Aside from the Bone Season series, I'm also working on a high fantasy novel called The Priory of the Orange Tree, which will be published by Bloomsbury.
+Aside from the Bone Season series, I also have a high fantasy novel called The Priory of the Orange Tree, published by Bloomsbury.
 Here's the official press release.

 Has the book been translated?